 The first two items above describe permanent advantages granted to State-owned broadcasters.
-The third item represents special gifts, that are granted from time to time on a discretionary basis and that had no equivalent before 2017.
+The third item represents special gifts, that had no equivalent before 2017.

 The supplementary funds mentioned in the last item include a loan of 800 million Polish zlotys (equiv.
-183 million euro22) to TVP.
-Out of this sum, 350 million PLN (80 million euro) were actually paid to TVP, the rest of the loan was not used.
+183 million euro24) to TVP.
+Out of this sum, 350 million PLN (80 million euro) were actually paid to TVP, the rest of the loan was not used25.
 This was a very unusual loan: normally, the State treasury does not grant loans.

-In this petition, we count the 350 million PLN received by TVP together with other sums of money received by State-owned broadcasters from the State Treasury, because - regardless of whether this loan gets reimbursed at some point in the future - this money is now being used in the same way as all other sums of money received by broadcasters from the State treasury: it is used to reimburse previous debt, to invest and to produce programmes (including propaganda).
+In this application, we count the 350 million PLN received by TVP together with other sums of money received by State-owned broadcasters from the State Treasury, because - regardless of whether this loan gets reimbursed at some point in the future - this money is now being used in the same way as all other sums of money received by broadcasters from the State treasury: it is used to reimburse previous debt, to invest and to produce programmes (including propaganda).

-The sums received by State-owned broadcasters from the State treasury from 2017 to 2019 are quoted in Table 1, p.
+The sums received (or to be received according to forecasts) by State-owned broadcasters from the State treasury are quoted in Table 1, p.
 15.